gccloudone/aurora/content/en/team/standard-operating-procedures/enterprise-landing-zone.en.md

 - /23 for the Virtual Network
 - /23 for the POD CIDR

+Once the CIDRs haveen given it is important to then request that the associated firewall rules are setup as well.

 At this point the Azure Cloud Team will get back to you with:

 - The Azure DevOps repository that was created
 - Associated runners/agents which have configured for executing pipelines
 - The L0 / L1 pipelines which have already been run once successfully, establishing baseline networking, NSGs, DNS zones, and policies
+- Usually a screenshot of the Firewall Rules that were set up in the firewall

 Finally don't forget to add the designated user as a member of the owner group for the new subscription.